 It seems like everyone and their mothers are making an ecommerce site these days.
 But, what exactly is e-commerce and why is everyone doing it?
 In short, ecommerce is any commercial transaction conducted electronically on the internet.
 Anything you’ve once purchased on the internet makes you a consumer of ecommerce.
 Pretty cool.
+Before you launch any business, make sure that you have a comprehensive business plan.
+This will help keep your business on track as you grow.

 What to Know Before Starting Your E-Commerce Site